-Our funding request of no less than \$500 million in FY25 provides AHRQ with the resources that it needs to engage in these three research areas, as well as other work that they are pursuing to save lives while providing better value care.
-For example, the implementation of just one AHRQ-funded study on reducing hospital acquired conditions prevented an estimated 20,500 hospital deaths and saved \$7.7 billion in health care costs from 2014 to 2017.
+Our funding request of no less than \$500 million in FY26 provides AHRQ with the resources it needs to engage in these three research areas and other work they are pursuing to save lives while delivering better value care.
+For example, implementing just one AHRQ-funded study on reducing hospital-acquired conditions prevented an estimated 20,500 hospital deaths and saved \$7.7 billion in health care costs from 2014 to 2017.
 Additional investments in line with this request for AHRQ are needed to maximize the translation of research findings across the public health and health care continuum to improve patient care and keep pace with the rapidly evolving and changing health care landscape.

-While policymakers and health systems take dramatic action to respond to existing healthcare challenges, they do so without sufficient research and evaluations on its impact on health outcomes, health equity, the value of care, and healthcare access.
-For example, it is abundantly clear our nation's goal of having a system that ensures access to high-quality, equitable healthcare for all is falling far short of its potential.
-We have all seen the deep racial, ethnic, geographic, and socioeconomic health disparities and inequities both within and beyond healthcare as people of color have disproportionately seen worse health outcomes, barriers to access, and low-value care.
+While policymakers and health systems take dramatic action to respond to existing healthcare challenges, they do so without sufficient research and evaluations on their impact on health outcomes, the value of care, and healthcare access.
+For example, it is abundantly clear our nation's goal of having a system that ensures access to high-quality healthcare for all is falling far short of its potential.
 In parallel, the healthcare workforce is facing record burnout and attrition.

-AHRQ supports research to improve health care quality, reduce costs, advance patient safety, decrease medical errors, improve equity, and broaden access to essential services.
-As the lead federal agency for funding health services research (HSR) and primary care research (PCR), AHRQ is the bridge between cures and care.
+AHRQ supports research to improve health care quality, reduce costs, advance patient safety, decrease medical errors, and broaden access to essential services.
+As the lead federal agency for funding health services research (HSR) and primary care research (PCR), AHRQ bridges cures and care.
 It ensures that individuals and communities get the best health care at the best value.
 To deliver better and more equitable outcomes, we need to differentiate which healthcare interventions work, for whom they work, and how to implement them.
-HSR, PCR, and AHRQ are the processes through which we develop that knowledge.
+HSR, PCR, and AHRQ are how we develop that knowledge.